top of page

 I started with these two cameras: a Kodak Instamatic and then a Polaroid Swinger.
 By the end of my teens, I was shooting, processing and printing 35mm.
 I majored in Cinema & Photography in college but regretfully lacked the confidence of making a decent living with it.

 And as for the idea of not making a living doing this?
-Here's a lesson I've learned... you may not get rich by becoming a photographer but the activity and the art of photography can be deeply enriching.
+Here's a lesson I've learned... you may not get rich as a photographer but the activity and the art of photography is deeply enriching.

 D Train 1971